Tyrrrz/CliFx/Readme.md

 Use this abstraction in place of `System.Console` whenever you need to write output, read input, or otherwise interact with the console.

 In most cases, you will also want to define input bindings, which are properties annotated by the `[CommandParameter]` and `[CommandOption]` attributes.
-These bindings provide a way to map command-line arguments into structured data that can be used by the command.
+These bindings provide a way to map command-line arguments into structured input data that can be used by the command.

 The command in the above example serves as a simple logarithm calculator and defines two inputs: a positional parameter for the input value and a named option for the logarithm base.
 In order to execute this command, at minimum, the user needs to provide the input value: